vmware-tanzu/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 ## Non-Goals

-- The implementation details of block level access will be included in a future design
+- The current support for block level access is through file system uploader, so it is not aimed to deliver features of an ultimate block level backup.
+Block level backup will be included in a future design
 - Most of the components are generic, but the Exposer is snapshot type specific or snapshot access specific.
 The current design covers the implementation details for exposing CSI snapshot to host path access only, for other types or accesses, we may need a separate design
 - The current workflow focuses on snapshot-based data movements.
 For some application/SaaS level data sources, snapshots may not be taken explicitly.
 We don’t take them into consideration, though we believe that some workflows or components may still be reusable.